breuerfelix/king-bot/README.md

 the bot will manually launch every attack at the rally point.
 i only implemented this feature for people who doesn't want to pay for the game and still want to farm only around 200 villages.

-you have to create a file which looks like the following: (attention for separators)
+you have to create a file which looks like the following: (_attention for separators!_)

 ```csv
 -26;-34;120;0;1,2